 The board of directors of the Corporation (the "Board of Directors" or the "Board") is currently composed of fifteen members.
-All Board members, with the exception of Mark Leonard, Jeff Bender, Dexter Salna, Barry Symons, Robin Van Poelje, Mark Miller, Lawrence Cunningham and John Billowits are independent according to the definition of "independence" set out in NI 58-101 as it applies to the Board of Directors.
-Mark Leonard, Jeff Bender, Dexter Salna, Barry Symons, Robin Van Poelje and Mark Miller are not independent because they are executive officers of the Corporation.
-John Billowits is not independent because he was an executive officer of the Corporation within the last three years.
-Lawrence Cunningham is not considered independent because he received more than \$75,000 in compensation for consulting services rendered to the Volaris Operating Group in 2022.
-While the Board of Directors does not believe the receipt of these consulting fees by Lawrence Cunningham interferes with his ability to act independently in his capacity as a Director, he does not currently satisfy the definition of "independence" in NI 58-101, and on that basis the majority of the current Board is non-independent.
+All Board members, with the exception of Mark Leonard, Jeff Bender, Dexter Salna, Barry Symons, Robin Van Poelje, and Mark Miller are independent according to the definition of "independence" set out in NI 58-101 as it applies to the Board of Directors.
+Mark Leonard, Jeff Bender, Barry Symons, Robin Van Poelje and Mark Miller are not independent because they are executive officers of the Corporation.
+Dexter Salna is not independent because he was an executive officer of the Corporation within the last three years.
+As nine of the fifteen existing directors are independent, the Corporation has deemed the majority of the Board to be independent.